freaktechnik/justintv-stream-notifications/help/livestreamer.md

 quality in the add-on preferences and then fall back to a fail-safe quality.
 The fail-save quality is always passed as `--default-stream` argument.

+You can pass multiple qualties for Livestreamer to try in the format of `480p,medium` and if none are available, the extension will retry with `best`.

 You can exploit this to for example use `--stream-sorting-exlude` as your default quality to watch lower quality streams if available, but the argument gets dismissed if there's no stream of the given filter available.